Data-Linkage/dlh_utils/README.md

 https://repos.spark-packages.org/graphframes/graphframes/0.6.0-spark2.3-s_2.11/graphframes-0.6.0-spark2.3-s_2.11.jar

-Once downloaded, this can be submitted to your spark context via:
+Once downloaded, this can be submitted to your spark context by adding this parameter to your SparkSession config:

 ```sh
 spark.conf.set('spark.jars', path_to_jar_file)
 ```